orion13579/COMM-2216-SetE-Group6/docs/customization.md

 <br/><br/>

 Left click this button and a pop-up will appear for you to confirm to delete this repository.
-Type what you are showed to type, which is your account and repository name, and then press on the **I understand the consequences, delete this repositor** button.
+Type what you are showed to type, which is your account and repository name, and then press on the **I understand the consequences, delete this repository** button.

 <br/><br/>